|

 growing up in this captivating location. |

-is a nationally significant heritage site set in a majestic environment
+| | Roelands Village is a nationally significant heritage site set in a majestic environment

 surrounded by the rolling Seven Hills.
 Roelands accommodation includes 15